On this page:

 Notes

-2. Insufficient data or monitoring bores were available to determine a short-term in 8 GMAs.
+- Insufficient data or monitoring bores were available to determine a short-term and long-term trend in 9 GMAs.

 Short and long term groundwater level trend maps